 The heatmap can be customized to improve data visualization using the menu on the Configuration panel on the left.

-Click Annotations under Configure section.
+Click Annotations under Configure section in the left panel

 Select 5-AZA Dose from Row annotation drop-down